adap/flower/doc/source/how-to-enable-ssl-connections.rst

 Enable SSL connections
 ======================

-This guide describes how to a SSL-enabled secure Flower server can be started and how a Flower client can establish a secure connections to it.
+This guide describes how to a SSL-enabled secure Flower server (:code:`SuperLink`) can be started and how a Flower client (:code:`SuperNode`) can establish a secure connections to it.

 A complete code example demonstrating a secure connection can be found `here <https://github.com/adap/flower/tree/main/examples/advanced-tensorflow>`_.

-The code example comes with a README.md file which will explain how to start it.
-Although it is already SSL-enabled, it might be less descriptive on how.
+The code example comes with a :code:`README.md` file which explains how to start it.
+Although it is already SSL-enabled, it might be less descriptive on how it does so.
 Stick to this guide for a deeper introduction to the topic.